Bornadi Wildlife Sanctuary

 Bornadi Wildlife Sanctuary is a 26.22 km2 wildlife sanctuary situated on the foothills of Himalayas bordering Bhutan in the north and in Udalguri district and Baksa District of Assam, India.
 This sanctuary was named after the river Bornadi which flows on its western border.
 It is 30 km from Tangla town and 130 km from Guwahati.
 The sanctuary was established in 1980 to protect the hispid hare (Caprolagus hispidus) and pigmy hog (Porcula salvania).
-It is home to many birds such as the white-capped redstart and the blue magpie, and deer, Himalayan goat and leopard.
+It is home to many birds such as the white-capped redstart, the blue magpie, deer and leopard.